Avokadoen/zig_vulkan/README.md

 Zig build toolchain does most of the heavy lifting.
 The only systems requirement is the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/).
-Make sure you download Vulkan 1.2 or up
+Make sure you download Vulkan 1.4 or up

-**This project also uses latest zig version**
+**This project uses zig 0.14.0**

 # Run the project